Perspicacity11/MakersWk7-JavascriptWebApps/contents/03_interacting_with_the_page.md

 [ 'A first post', 'A second post', 'A third post' ]
 ```

-3. Define a function `addNewPost` that takes one argument and adds a new `<div>` element on the page, writing the received argument as the new content.
-Calling the following should make the HTML change (you can verify this in the "Elements" console tab)
+3. Define a function `addNewPost` that takes one argument (the post title) and adds a new `<div>` element on the page, writing the received argument as the new content.
+Calling the following should make the HTML change (you can verify this in the "Elements" console tab — and see the new div added on the page too).

 ```javascript
 > addNewPost('A fourth post');